See the Sites - One Day Itinerary

 11:30am: Stroll this island full of stories

 For the walking and cycling lovers, Churchill Island has a great choice of trails for you to enjoy.
-After brunch, explore the area by following the North-Point Loop trail, an enjoyable 2.5km walk around the island.
+After brunch, explore the area by following the North-Point Loop trail, an enjoyable 2.5 km walk around the island.
 As you reach the northern tip, you’ll be surrounded by spiralling Moonah trees of special significance to the Bunurong People, ancient basalt rock formations up to 50 million years old, and sea birds soaring over the Churchill Island Marine National Park.

 1.30pm: Meet the koalas